ColinEberhardt/assemblyscript-temporal/development.md

  3. Time-zone aware classes, `TimeZone`, `ZonedDateTime`, etc
  4. Non gregorian calendar systems

-So far much of (1) has been implemented.
-Also a 'spike' implementation of (3) has been added to determine a suitable approach for implementing timezone offsets.
+So far much of (1 & 2) have been implemented.
+Also a 'spike' implementation of (3) has been created to determine a suitable approach for implementing timezone offsets.

 ### Implementation approach